MelSumner/domain-tracker/README.md

-# domain-tracker
+# Melanie's Domain Tracker
-Tracking domains I own and their intended use.

-Note: If you are a developer from [Vets Who Code](https://twitter.com/VetsWhoCode) and want to turn one of these ideas into reality, please file an issue that includes a way for me to contact you.
+Goal: Track domains I own and their intended use.
+I created this to keep me honest when I noticed that I owned a lot of domains but wasn't shipping anything.
+Hopefully over time the "todo" list will get smaller (either I will ship the project or not renew the domain name) and the "shipped" list will get bigger!

 ## Projects todo

 - a11yfor.dev
   - intended to be a developer-first guide to accessibility.
-- allthingsa11y.com / allthingsa11y.dev
-  - should just forward to https://www.a11yproject.com/
 - best-practice.tech
   - wanted a place to track best practices over time, could be a neat visualization for how long something stays a best practice
 - candidcoder.dev